vermaapurva33/content-ops-starter/content/pages/index.md

       text: TRISHNA' 25
       color: text-dark
       type: TitleBlock
-    subtitle: Where Innovation Meets Opportunity
+    subtitle: Where Ideas Meets Opportunity
     text: >
       Business Carnival 2025 is more than just an event—it’s a movement to empower India’s brightest minds.
 From February 12-16, immerse yourself in